bcdevon/bcdevon/README.md

 - 👋 Hi, I’m @bcdevon
 - 👀 I’m interested in becoming a software engineer ...
 - 🌱 I’m currently learning Python, and I am familiar with Java, HTML, CSS, Javascript, Git, and React...
-- 💞️ I’m looking to contribute to opens source
+- 💞️ I’m looking to Learn as much as possible and decide on what branch of software engineering to focus on.

 <!---
 bcdevon/bcdevon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.